pdesrochers01/MachineLearningPlan/README.md

   - To clean and prepare the test set
   - To clean and prepare new data instances once our solution is live
   - To make it easy to treat our preparation choices as hyperparameters*
-- Data cleaning:
+1. Data cleaning:
   - Fix or remove outliers.
   - Fill in missing values (e.g., with zero, mean, median, etc.) or drop their rows (or columns).
   - Drop the attributes that provide no useful information for the task.
-- Feature engineering, where appropriate:
+1. Feature engineering, where appropriate:
   - Decompose features (e.g., categorical, date/time, etc.)
   - Enhance features (e.g., log(x), sqrt(x), x square, etc.)
   - Aggregate features into promising new features.
   - Standardize or normalize features.

 Shortlist Promising Models
-Notes:
+*Notes:*
-•	If the data is huge, you may want to sample smaller training sets SO you can train many different models in a reasonable time (be aware that this penalizes complex models such as large neural nets or Random Forests).
+- If the data is huge, we should sample smaller training sets so we can train many different models in a reasonable time.
-•	Once again, try to automate these steps as much as possible.
+- Automate these steps as much as possible.
 1. Train many quick-and-dirty models from different categories (e.g., linear, naive Bayes, SVM, Random Forest, neural using standard parameters.

-2. Measure and compare their performance.
+1. Measure and compare their performance.
-•	For each model, use N-fold cross-validation and compute the mean and standard deviation of the performance measure on the N folds.
+- For each model, use N-fold cross-validation and compute the mean and standard deviation of the performance measure on the N folds.

-3. Analyze the most significant variables for each algorithm.
+1. Analyze the most significant variables for each algorithm.

-4. Analyze the types of errors the models make.
+1. Analyze the types of errors the models make.
-•	What data would a human have used to avoid these errors?
+- What data would a human have used to avoid these errors?

-5. Perform a quick round of feature selection and engineering.
+1. Perform a quick round of feature selection and engineering.

-6. Perform one or two more quick iterations of the five previous steps.
+1. Perform one or two more quick iterations of the five previous steps.

-7. Shortlist the top three to five most promising models, preferring models that make different types of errors.
+1. Shortlist the top three to five most promising models, preferring models that make different types of errors.

 Fine-Tune the System
 Notes: